19 Jul A Story in Every Face

 Each implies a different story.

-For example, the above photo shows a classic profile of a Western Bluebird.
+For example, the above photo shows a classic profile of a young Western Bluebird.

 The next photo of an Allen’s Hummingbird catches an instant of its looking about.